marcpre/personal_blog_eleventy/README.md

 38. At which stage are we in the AI development?
 39. Ways to make sdxl images better
 40. Add your personal face to every image - tutorial
+41. Install LLama 2.cpp and create articles for SEO